Hip Dislocation Causes

 Hip Dislocation Symptoms

-Hip dislocation symptoms are an incredibly painful injury.
-In most cases the patient will not even be able to move the effected leg let alone walk around.
-In fact these patients should not be allowed to try to bear weight on the effected side.
-Nerve damage may also occur during this injury due to pressure on the nerves or lack of adequate circulation to the hip and groin area.
-If a patient has never damage they may lose sensation in the lower leg or foot as well.
+Hip dislocations can oftentimes be incredibly painful.
+In most cases, the patient will not even be able to move the effected leg, let alone walk around.
+In fact, these patients should not be allowed to try to bear weight on the effected side.

 Hip Dislocation Diagnosis

-Hip dislocations symptoms are often very apparent due to the major deformities and poor positioning that will be caused from the injury.
-However x-rays or other imaging will be needed to assess the position of the dislocation or any additional injuries that may have occurred during the initial incident.
-If there are other injuries surgery may be required to appropriately treat the total injury.
-Your doctor will also perform a thorough physical examination to rule out any other injuries or complications of this injury as well.
+Ultimately, X-rays and perhaps other imaging studies will be needed to confirm the dislocation and look for any additional injuries that may have occurred during the initial incident.
+If there are other injuries, surgery may be required to appropriately treat all associated injuries.
+Your doctor will perform a thorough physical examination and look at all information available to rule out any other associated injuries.

 Hip Dislocation Treatment